Delineo-Disease-Modeling/Simulation/simulator/api_testing/README_v0.md

 #### 1. Time-Based Disease State
 - **Random Time Point**: Each person's simulation now runs until a random time point which can be adjusted in the code
 - **Current vs. Final State**: Uses the person's disease state at the current simulation time instead of the final disease state
-- **Realistic Disease Progression**: This allows for a more diverse mix of disease states in the population

 #### 2. Enhanced Invisibility Rules
 - **Additional States**: Persons are now marked invisible for three conditions: